This is my mega-post about MLM Success.

 Before I share my best success tips, it’s important to understand that everyone has a different definition of success.
 While a select few want fortune and fame, that’s not why most people join our industry.

 Most people join our industry simply to get a discount on their product purchase.
 Others want to belong to a community and make new friends.
 Some people want to supplement their income with an extra $100 to $500 per month.
 A select few want to replace their job income with network marketing.
-And only a tiny percentage have the desire to make six or seven figures via MLM.
+And only a tiny percentage have the desire (or work ethic) to make six or seven figures via MLM.